doori/cBioPortal-patient-similarity-project/cbioportal/readme.md

 ## H2 Database

-For this Proof of Concept, we use an in-memory H2 Database.
+For this Proof of Concept, we use an in-memory H2 Database that is brought up when the application starts.
 To access this database, go to http://localhost:8080/h2-console and Connect with the default settings.

 ![h2db](readme_img/h2db.png)